luhsra/musl-libc/POSIX_ARA_MOD_README.txt

     This allows the SVF to detect malloc() as a syscall.
     See src/malloc/lite_malloc.c (line 118)

-- sigaction(), nanosleep() and pthread_attr_setschedparam(): Allow the detection of inner struct fields.
+- sigaction(), nanosleep(), pipe() and pthread_attr_setschedparam(): Allow the detection of inner struct fields.
-    It is hard to analyze a struct as argument in ARA.
+    It is hard to analyze a struct or array with multiple values as argument in ARA.
-    We circumvent this issue with a macro that unpacks the fields in the struct.
+    We circumvent this issue with a macro that unpacks the fields.
     The internal name of sigaction() is now ARA_sigaction_syscall_().
     The internal name of nanosleep() is now ARA_nanosleep_syscall_().
+    The internal name of pipe() is now ARA_pipe_syscall_().
     The internal name of pthread_attr_setschedparam() is now ARA_pthread_attr_setschedparam_syscall_().
     See the following files:
         - src/POSIX_ARA_MOD/struct_field_detection.c